deepanshpandey/mediconnect/README.md

-# MediConnect Conferencing application
+# Telemedicine Conferencing application

 ## OverView

 Our project idea was to design a system where doctors can meet/consult patients remotely over a video/audio call.
 As we know there are many already available solutions where doctors and patient can consult over a video call (Hangouts, Skype, Zoom, Google Meet etc.), what our design provides which is unique/different from these already available solutions ?

 * #### Peer to Peer Connection
-   - For WebRTC connection, what we will need is a signaling server.
+   For WebRTC connection, what we will need is a signaling server.
 The job of this signaling server would be to help the peers connect before establishing a peer to peer connection.

-   - Once the peer to peer connection is established, the signaling server will become obsolete and it won't be required.
+   Once the peer to peer connection is established, the signaling server will become obsolete and it won't be required.
 Even if you disconnect the signaling server while the video call is still going on, you won't face any kind of disconnections.
 Once the connection is established, the entire thing becomes peer to peer so we can have a secure video chat without worrying about the security issues.

 * #### Multi-Stream Video Conferences
    In this app, any user can add multiple streams over the same connection.Why would we require such a functionality ?